Case studies

 The situation

-Multi-heir property with six total heirs split across two separate family branches.
-Two adjacent lots, fractional interests that had never been documented correctly, and a deed chain that had drifted out of sync with the actual probate distributions.
+Multi-heir property in Greenville with six total heirs split across two family branches.
+Two separate lots, fractional interests that had never been documented correctly, and a deed chain that had drifted out of sync with the actual probate distributions.

 The complication

 The first round of Deeds of Distribution listed the wrong distributees and the wrong percentages.
-The first round of warranty deeds used wrong fractions and only referenced one of the two lots.
-The corrected DOD then came back with a witness error (a signer was also a witness).
-Three rounds of corrective deeds with WHEREAS clauses referencing each prior recording were generated and recorded to fix the chain.
+The first round of warranty deeds used the wrong fractions and referenced only one of the two lots.
+A later corrective deed introduced a witness error.
+Three rounds of corrective deeds, each with WHEREAS clauses referencing the prior recording, were generated and recorded to fix the chain.

 The outcome

-Final corrective warranty deeds recorded correctly, conveying one-eighth and one-fourth interests for one branch and one-sixth interests for the other across both lots.
-Each heir signed individually with notary, two non-signer witnesses, and proper exemption affidavits under SC Code 12-24-40(12).
+Final corrective warranty deeds were recorded in the county Register of Deeds, correctly conveying the fractional interests for every heir across both lots.
+Each heir signed individually with a notary, two non-signer witnesses, and proper exemption affidavits under SC Code 12-24-40(12).

 Got a file like one of these?